 What is Citizen Science?

-Whilst Citizen Science means different things to different people, our approach to Citizen Science is deeply participatory.
+Whilst Citizen Science means different things to different people, our approach to is deeply participatory.
 Local people are involved in the research process from the design phase right through to analysis and dissemination.
-They are fully briefed on the research project, trained in qualitative and quantitative research methods and research ethics.
+They are fully briefed on the research project and trained in qualitative and quantitative research methods and research ethics.

 Citizen Scientists bring to research projects a wide range of local knowledge, insights and expertise about the dynamics, needs, strengths and challenges in their neighbourhoods.
-In doing so, Citizen Scientists help us to capture the diversity of experience and values, and generate the kind of data which matters to people and is meaningful in relation to their lived experience.
+In doing so, they help us to capture the diversity of experience and values and generate the kind of data that matters to people and is meaningful in relation to their lived experience.
 It is the kind of information we need to inform the diverse solutions London needs to achieve prosperity.